elemprod/lptask/test/README.md

 # Test Project

 POSIX Test Project

 ./POSIX/test/

-The test project is Designed to be compiled and ran on a POSIX PC which has the GCC toolchain installed.
+The test project is designed to be compiled and ran on a POSIX system (Linux, OSX or Windows running Cygwin) which has the GCC toolchain installed and console support.
-The project is mainly used for testing the scheduler library since the small memory footprint benefits offered by the scheduler library are rarely required on a PC.
+The project is mainly meant to be used for testing of the scheduler library with long running tasks.
+A POSIX system typically wouldn't the need the small memory footprint benefits offered by the scheduler library.

-Requires printf (console) and time.h support.
+Build:

+Run make from a console inside the project directory to build the project.

+Usage:

+./build/sched_test

+To also save the results to logging file use:

+./build/sched_test | tee log.txt

+The test runs for 7 days.